SukritSethi/LearnWebDev/README.md

 # LearnWebDev
-My first web page, and the first repo I will be active in lol
+This repo contains the very first webpages that I will be making.

+Most of these would be made following some youtube tutorial.
+Links to the said tutorials would be mentionned in a ReadMe of each of the web page.

+:)